denyhosts/denyhosts/documentation/README-Installation-Debian-Buster.txt

 DENYHOSTS_LOCK = "/var/lock/subsys/denyhosts"
 DENYHOSTS_CFG = "/etc/denyhosts.conf"

+cd ~
+sudo mv denyhosts /usr/share/
+cd /usr/share/denyhosts/
+sudo cp denyhosts.py /usr/sbin/
+# In the tutorial used initially, denyhosts.py was copied to the /usr/bin directory, but, synchronization seems to work only if I put it in /usr/sbin/.
+# Reload the daemons to use updated values in the event of a change in the configuration of the proposed paths :
+sudo systemctl daemon-reload

 # First possibility :
 # The daemon-control is added in the /etc/init.d folder :
 cd /etc/init.d